finarly/Notes/In_progress/airflow.md

 `Directed Acyclic Graph` there's nodes and edges and no cycles.

+#### Components

+Nodes: these are your tasks

+Edges: these are your dependencies between tasks

 ### Operator

 Pre-defined task where you can string together quickly to build most parts of your DAG.